 You can check pies in your luggage, or take them on the plane as a carry-on.
-If you do check a pie or other dessert, Condé Nast Traveler recommends wrapping it in plastic, placing it inside a sturdy cardboard box, and swaddling the box in a blanket or bubble wrap.
+If you do check a pumpkin pie or other dessert, Condé Nast Traveler recommends wrapping it in plastic, placing it inside a sturdy cardboard box, and swaddling the box in a blanket or bubble wrap.
 If you’re toting it by hand, make sure the packaging is sturdy enough to survive security checkpoints, overhead bins, and additional TSA screenings.

-Cranberry Sauce and Gravy
+2. Cranberry Sauce and Gravy

 The TSA’s typical rule for liquids also applies to Thanksgiving sauces and spreads.
 You’ll have to check cranberry sauce, gravy, jams, and jellies if they’re stored inside a receptacle that’s larger than 3.4 ounces.
 You can bring them on the plane in your carry-on if they’re transported in a 3.4-ounce container and placed inside a sealed, clear, quart-sized zip-top bag (just like your shampoo).

-Turkeys and Turduckens
+3. Turkeys and Turduckens

-Turkeys, turduckens, and other poultry, whether fresh or frozen, are OK for both carry-on and checked bags, so long as they are packed in a maximum of five pounds dry ice and the cooler or shipping box doesn't exceed your airline's carry-on size allowance.
+Turkeys, turduckens, and other poultry, whether fresh or frozen, are allowed for both carry-on and checked bags, so long as they are packed in a maximum of five pounds dry ice and the cooler or shipping box doesn't exceed your airline's carry-on size allowance.
 If the meat is packed in regular ice, it must be completely frozen as it goes through security.